sklf/USTC_lab/content/en/authors/YatingGao/_index.md

   courses:
   - course: M.S. in Cyberspace Security
     institution: University of Science and Technology of China
-    year: 2022- Now
+    year: 2022 - now
   - course: B.S. in Computer Science and Technology
     institution: Dalian University of Technology
     year: 2018 - 2022

 # Publications